Scott Disick

-Scott Michael Disick (born May 26, 1983) is an American media personality and socialite.
-He is most famous for starring as a main cast member on Keeping Up with the Kardashians and its spinoffs.
+Scott Michael Disick (born May 26, 1983) also known by his self styled title Scott Michael Disick, Lord Disick, is an American media personality and socialite widely known for his role as a main cast member on Keeping Up with the Kardashians and its spinoffs.
 Disick's popularity on Keeping Up with the Kardashians led to the development of a house flipping show, Flip It Like Disick, that aired on E!.
-In addition to starring on reality shows, Disick has pursued multiple business ventures, including starting a clothing brand Talentless, investing in nightclubs, and running multiple vitamin companies.
+In addition to starring on reality shows, he has pursued multiple business ventures, including starting the clothing brand Talentless, investing in nightclubs, and running multiple vitamin companies.

 Early life

-Disick was born Eastport, New York to Jeffrey and Bonnie Disick.
+Disick was born in Eastport, New York, to Jeffrey and Bonnie Disick.
 He is an only child.
-Disick's grandfather, David Disick, developed luxury properties, and Scott's father was also a real estate developer.
-He attended The Ross School in East Hampton, but did not graduate from the school.
-As a teenager, Disick was a book cover model for the Heartland series.
-Disick has always been interested in architecture, and he often read Dwell as a teen.
-He was raised Jewish.
-When he was 18 years old, he was arrested for driving while impaired and pled guilty to a noncriminal charge.
+His grandfather, David Disick, developed luxury properties, and his father was also a real estate developer.
+He attended The Ross School in East Hampton, but did not graduate.
+As a teenager, Scott Disick was a book cover model for the Heartland series.
+He has always been interested in architecture and often read Dwell as a teen.
+He grew up Jewish.
+When he was 18 years old, Disick was arrested for driving while impaired and pleaded guilty to a noncriminal charge.